 Migrating Managed Service for Kubernetes resources to a different availability zone

-To migrate Managed Service for Kubernetes resources from one availability zone to another:
+In a Managed Service for Kubernetes cluster, you can migrate a node group and workload in pods from one availability zone to another.

 Getting started